Droid 4

-The Motorola Droid 4 (XT894) is a smartphone made by Motorola Mobility.
-It was released on Verizon Wireless's network on February 10, 2012 and is the successor to Motorola's Droid 3.
-It was released with Android 2.3 (Gingerbread) and can be upgraded to Android 4.1 (Jelly Bean).
-Droid 4 was one of the first smartphones to support GLONASS in addition to GPS.
+The Motorola Droid 4 (XT894) is a smartphone by Motorola Mobility.
+It was released on Verizon Wireless's on February 10, 2012 and succeeded the Droid 3.
+It was launched with Android 2.3 (Gingerbread) and was upgraded to Android 4.1 (Jelly Bean).
+Droid 4 was one of the first smartphones to support both GLONASS and GPS.

 Processor

 The Droid 4 has a dual core TI OMAP processor with 1.2 GHz, updated from the Droid 3's dual core 1 GHz processor.

 Webtop

 Similarly to the Motorola Atrix 4G, the Droid 4 had the integrated Ubuntu-based 'Webtop' application from Motorola.
-The Webtop application would launch when the phone was connected to an external display through a Laptop dock or HD multimedia dock.
-While in Webtop mode, the phone, operating with a similar UI to one would find on a typical Linux desktop, could run several applications on external display such as Firefox web browser, SNS clients and 'mobile view' application enabling total access of Droid 4 and its screen.
-In September 2011, Motorola released the source code of Webtop application at SourceForge.
+The Webtop application would launch when the phone was connected to an external display through a laptop dock or HD multimedia dock.
+While in Webtop mode, the phone, operating with a similar UI to one would find on a typical Linux desktop, could run several applications on external display such as Firefox web browser, SNS clients and a 'mobile view' application, enabling total access of Droid 4 and its screen.
+In September 2011, Motorola released the source code of the Webtop application at SourceForge.

 With the release of Android 4.0 Ice Cream Sandwich for the Droid 4, the Webtop application was replaced with ICS's tablet mode.
 This allows seamless access to all of the phone's applications without moving back and forth between two user interfaces.